-Initiative 2(d): Strengthen SC LightRail operations.

-Action Plans: Work with Board of Directors representatives from the three research universities to position SC LightRail initiative for sustainable operations.
+Initiative 2(d): Strengthen SC LightRail operations while assessing whether SC LightRail should sunset and be replaced by alternative models of service and support.
+Action Plans: Work with Board of Directors representatives from the three research universities and the State Office of the CIO to position SC LightRail initiative for sustainable operations.